Wanjira-Faith/Flatiron-codechallenge/README.md

 # Bank of FlatIron

 # Table of Contents
-1.Introduction
+1. Introduction

-2.Project setup
+2. Project setup

-3.Core Deliverables
+3. Core Deliverables

-4.Usage
+4. Usage

-5.Technologies Used
+5. Technologies Used

-6.Author
+6. Author

-7.License
+7. License

 # Introduction
 This is a React web application that allows users to manage and view their recent bank transactions.
 Users can view a table of all transactions, add new transactions, and search for specific transactions based on description.
 The application fetches data from a local server running JSON DB server.